-To combat medicine shortages, the Rouhani administration continued the failed Ahmadinejad policy of providing foreign currency at subsidized exchange rates to medicine importers.
-Approximately \$9 billion of the \$44 billion allocated to the program went to pharmaceutical companies.
-According to authorities, this program would result in an influx of foreign drugs and ease the shortages; however, when put into practice, it enriched well-connected individuals.
+The Rouhani administration continued the failed Ahmadinejad policy of providing foreign currency at subsidized exchange rates to medicine importers. \$9 billion of the \$44 billion allocated to the program went to pharmaceutical companies.
+According to authorities, this program would result in an influx of foreign drugs and ease medicine shortages; however, when put into practice, it enriched well-connected individuals.